 Komárom and Komárno are basically one city.
-They are at the confluence of the Danube and the Vág rivers, and one of the cities is located in the Upper lands (Horná Zem, Felvidék) in Slovakia, and called Komarno.
+They are at the confluence of the Danube and the Vág rivers, and one of the cities is located in the Upper lands (Horná Zem, Felvidék) in Slovakia, and is called Komarno.
 The other part is still in Hungary and it is known as Komárom.
 They were divided this way in 1918.
-In the age of Ottoman wars, whoever owned Komárom, could control three large regions of Hungary, namely the Dunántúl (Trans-Danubian Region) the Csallóköz and the Mátyusföld.
+In the age of Ottoman wars, whoever owned Komárom, could control three large regions of Hungary, namely the Dunántúl (Trans-Danubian Region) the Csallóköz, and the Mátyusföld.

 Komárom Castle was a formidable fortress, blocking the Danube before Vienna and Pozsony (Bratislava, Pressburg), making all river passage impossible and it was a very good crossing place.
 The city has a system of forts, bastions, and fortifications on both banks of the river Danube.
 Now, there is the “New Castle” and the “Old Castle”.

 The settlement became the center of Komárom County, one of the earliest counties of the Kingdom.
 The Mongols could not destroy it in 1241 because of the rivers which protected the castle well enough.
-King Béla IV gifted the town with privilege and turned it into a royal town, a “regis civitatis” in 1265 because of the city’s great market and busy harbor and the ferry.
+King Béla IV gifted the town with privilege and turned it into a royal town, a “regis civitatis” in 1265 because of the city’s great market and busy harbor, and ferry.
 It was the time when the stone castle was built.